inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

   hierarchy can be added later, whereas a hash namespace can only have a single (root) level of hierarchy.

-- Use a persistent URI (to allow the links and references defined in your vocabulary to outlive your current organisation, or personally owned domain):
+- Consider using a persistent URI (to allow the links and references defined in your vocabulary to outlive your current organisation, or personally owned domain):
   - PURL (but it seems the Internet Archive are no longer supported it (i.e. they were not responding to update requests in 2019)).
   - The [w3id.org](https://w3id.org/) project (but as a GitHub repo, can it continue to scale indefinitely...?!)

-- Do not include a version number in the namespace URI
+- Do not include a version number in the namespace URI:
 ```
 prefix foaf: <http://xmlns.com/foaf/0.1/>
 ```